Probing the dark matter-electron interactions via hydrogen-atmosphere pulsating white dwarfs: Introduction

-\textit{Introduction.}---Although Dark Matter (DM) contributes to $26.8 \%$ of the total energy density of the Universe \citep{Plank2014}, the particle nature of DM remains largely unknown.
-In recent years, the DM particle candidates are searched via three main strategies, i.e., direct detections, indirect detections, and collider searches (see, e.g., \citep{Bertone2005} for reviews).
-The most stringent constraint from the current experiments on elastic scattering cross section between DM and nucleon is $\sigp \lesim 1.1 \times 10^{-46} \cm^{2}$ for a DM mass $\mdm = 50 \gev$, and that between DM and electron is $\sige < 3 \times 10^{-38} \cm^{2}$ for $\mdm = 100 \mev $ and $\sige < 10^{-37} \cm^{2}$ for $20 \mev \le \mdm \le 1 \gev$ \citep{LUX2017,XENON2012}.
+Although Dark Matter (DM) contributes to $26.8 \%$ of the total energy density of the Universe \citep{Plank2014}, the particle nature of DM remains largely unknown.
+In recent years, the DM particle candidates have been searched for via three main strategies, i.e., direct detection, indirect detection, and collider searches (see, e.g., \citep{Bertone2005} for reviews).
+For direct detection and collider searches, null results have been obtained yet, and the most stringent constraint from the current experiments on elastic scattering cross section between DM and nucleon is $\sign \lesim 4.1 \times 10^{-47} \cm^{2}$ for a DM particle's mass $\mdm = 30 \GeV$, and that between DM and electron is $\sige < 3 \times 10^{-38} \cm^{2}$ for $\mdm = 100 \MeV $ and $\sige < 10^{-37} \cm^{2}$ for $20 \MeV \le \mdm \le 1 \GeV$ \citep{XENON1T2018,XENON2012}.

-An alternative DM search can be upon on the celestial objects, such as stars, which have huge volumes and large masses comparing to the manual facilities.
-There are some branches which have been worked on: the Sun and main-sequence stars, considered the precise properties of their interior structures from helioseismology and asteroseismology (see, e.g., \citep{Frandsen2010,Iocco2012,Vincent2015}); and the compact stars (i.e., white dwarfs and neutron stars), considered their deficiency of nuclear energy source (see, e.g., \citep{Moskalenko2007,Bertone2008,Hurst2015,Amaro2016}).
-Nevertheless, all these attempts concentrate on the interactions between DM and nucleons whose cross section ($\sigp$) has been constrained below $1.1 \times 10^{-46} \cm^{2}$ by direct detection \citep{LUX2017}.
-In order to enhance the interacting effects between DM and nucleus over the entire stars, a circumstance with high DM local density is preferred, where the stars in such as galaxy center, globular cluster and dwarf galaxy can be the reasonable solutions.
+An alternative DM search can be carried out on the celestial objects, such as stars, which have huge volumes and large masses compared to the manual facilities.
+There are some branches which have been worked on: the Sun and main-sequence stars, considered the precise properties of their interior structures from helioseismology and asteroseismology (see, e.g., \citep{Frandsen2010,Iocco2012,Vincent2015}); and compact stars (i.e., white dwarfs (WD) and neutron stars (NS)), considered for their deficiency of nuclear energy source (see, e.g., \citep{Moskalenko2007,Bertone2008,Hurst2015,Amaro2016}).
+Nevertheless, most these attempts concentrate on the interactions between DM and nucleons whose cross section ($\sign$) has been constrained below $4.1 \times 10^{-47} \cm^{2}$ by direct detection \citep{XENON1T2018}.
+In order to enhance the interacting effects between DM and nucleons over the entire stars, a circumstance with high DM local density is preferred, such as the stars in galaxy centers, globular clusters and dwarf galaxies.